-Linda then began to fling several meat sticks at us.
+Linda then began to fling several Monkey Meat sticks at us.
 One of the sticks hit our table and knocked over a beer.
-Dino, who was no longer laughing, got up and walked over to Rosalita.
-Rosalita listened briefly to Dino and then marched over to Linda, and he must have told her in no uncertain terms to cut it out.
+Ingemi, who was no longer laughing, got up and walked over to Rosalita.
+Rosalita listened briefly to Ingemi and then marched over to Linda, and he must have told her in no uncertain terms to cut it out.

-We resumed drinking and having fun and I tried to ignore Linda.
-A while later, I got up to go to the rest room, which was on the other side of a wall that separated the bar from the rest rooms, the kitchen and other back rooms.
-When I came out of the rest room, I encountered Linda in my path.
+We resumed drinking, dancing, and having fun and I tried to ignore Linda.
+A while later I got up to go to the men’s room, which was on the other side of a wall that separated the bar from the rest rooms, the kitchen, and storerooms.
+When I came out of the men’s room, I encountered Linda in my path.

 “You butterfly me, you son a bitch,” Linda hissed.
 “I kill you.”

 She went down, her nose and teeth bloody, and she lay motionless on the floor.
 Rosalita and two waiters rushed in, and my immediate thought was that I would have to fight them all.
 But Rosalita cursed Linda, who lay unconscious, and he kicked her twice.
-The two waiters picked up Linda and took her into the back.
+The two waiters picked up Linda and took her away.

-Rosalita again apologized to me, and I walked back to the table and told everyone what happened.
+Rosalita apologized profusely to me, and I walked back to the table and told everyone what happened.

-Whenever the carrier visited Subic Bay for the rest of our combat cruise, I went to the Stardust and stayed with Zeny.
+From then on, whenever the carrier visited Subic Bay, I went to the Starlight and stayed with Zeny.

 I never again saw Linda, and no one ever said what had become of her.